mmalnati/bigipf5-vpnssl_script/README.md

 - 0: Force the user to change their password 0 or 1 default 0 no password change required
 - 0: The user's access locked out status 0 or 1 default 0 not locked out

+💬 If you have questions or suggest changes, leave a messege [here](https://github.com/mmalnati/bigipf5-vpnssl_script/issues)